yifan-h/GCS_KI/README.md

 ### Cite

-If you use the code, please cite the paper:
+If you use the GCS probe or the code, welcome to cite our paper:

 ```
 @article{hou2022understanding,